Upcoming Semester (Spring 2026)

 This course is the first of a two-semester series introducing modern software development.
 The intended audience are students interested in speech and language processing technologies, though the materials will be beneficial to all language researchers.

-- LING83800 - Methods in Computational Linguistics II (Spring 2025, Spring 2024)
+(Spring 2025, Spring 2024)

 This course is the second of a two-semester series introducing computational linguistics and software development.
 The intended audience are students interested in speech and language processing technologies, though the materials will be beneficial to all language researchers.